Wren Privacy Policy

 | Tone preference (Pro) and topic category selection (Pro) | To customize how your podcast script is written and how it's organized — used only to parameterize your own generation, never shared with third parties |

-| Device token | To send push notifications when your podcast is ready |
+| Device token | To send the push notifications you've enabled — for example when your podcast is ready, a day-before reminder for your next episode, or when you reach your monthly limit |

 | Ingest email address | To let you forward articles to your queue via email |